 The college has been conferred Green Champion Award by Mahatma Gandhi National Council of Rural Education (MGNCRE), Department of Higher Education, Ministry of Education, Government of India for its contribution to Swachhta Education and Practice.

 Nurtured by an ideal combination of facilities and facilitators, the college scholars, sports persons and artists have been winning the highest honours in their fields of interest.
-In the previous session, the college scholars won nearly 223 merit positions, including 56 First, 44 Second & 29 Third positions.
+In the previous session, the college scholars won nearly 95 merit positions, including 22 First, 21 Second & 17 Third positions and 35 merit positions.

-The investment of the college in sports is approximately Rs.2 Crore per year and it provides the latest equipment for all the 33 games of GNDU.
-In the Inter-College competitions organized by Guru Nanak Dev University, our College participated in 30 games and got 28 positions out of which 12 Championships, 9 got 1st Runners-up Position and 7 teams got 2nd Runners-up Position.
+The college invests substantially in sports and provides the latest equipment for all the 33 games of GNDU.
+In the Inter-College competitions organized by Guru Nanak Dev University, our College participated in 32 games and got 24 positions out of which 8 teams won Championships, 8 got 1st Runners-up Position and 8 got 2nd Runners-up Position.
 The college has made tremendous contribution to university sports, adding a major share to Guru Nanak Dev University’s exceptional feat of winning Maulana Abul Kalam Azad All India Trophy for Sports.
 Continuing its winning streak, the college bagged the GNDU Overall General Sports Championship Trophy (2019-20) consecutively for the ninth time and also won second runners-up Shaheed-E-Azam Bhagat Singh Overall General (Men & Women Combined) Sports Championship Trophy 2019-20.
 34 outstanding players of the college received a huge amount worth Rs.
 12,00,000 as a prize money for their commendable performance.
 Cycling player Ms. Sushikala Durgaprasad Agashe and fencing player Ms. Rishika Khajuria got cash prize of Rs.1,27,000 and Rs.60,000 respectively among women players.